Shopify/job-iteration/README.md

 # Job Iteration API

-Meet Iteration, an extension for [ActiveJob](https://github.com/rails/rails/tree/master/activejob) that makes your jobs interruptible and resumable, with saving all progress that the job has made (aka checkpoint for jobs).
+Meet Iteration, an extension for [ActiveJob](https://github.com/rails/rails/tree/master/activejob) that makes your jobs interruptible and resumable, saving all progress that the job has made (aka checkpoint for jobs).

 ## Background